AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Thread/agora_chat_thread_management_flutter.md

 All chat group members can call `createChatThread` to create a thread from a specific message in a chat group.

-Once a thread is created in a chat group, all chat group members receive the `ChatThreadManagerListener#onChatThreadCreate` callback.
-In a multi-device scenario, all the other devices receive the `ChatMultiDeviceListener#onChatThreadEvent` callback triggered by the `ChatMultiDevicesEvent#CHAT_THREAD_CREATE` event.
+Once a thread is created in a chat group, all chat group members receive the `ChatThreadEventHandler#onChatThreadCreate` callback.
+In a multi-device scenario, all the other devices receive the `ChatMultiDeviceEventHandler#onChatThreadEvent` callback triggered by the `ChatMultiDevicesEvent#CHAT_THREAD_CREATE` event.

 The following code sample shows how to create a thread in a chat group: